 The cup resecting procedure is started using the Starter Blade.
-Place the Head into the liner of the cup.
+Place the SST Head into the liner of the cup, or, if applicable, the Polymer Head into the resurfacing cup.
 The Head works as a guide during cutting around the cup's periphery.
-Use the $KINCISE^{TM}$ System Automated Surgical Impactor to guide the Blade into the surrounding bone of the cup.
+Use the KINCISETM System Automated Surgical Impactor to guide the Blade into the surrounding bone of the cup.
 Use the bottom trigger for forward operation.
 Create slots around the periphery of the cup.
 Use the Wrench for axial rotation.
 The Wrench can be used in six different positions.
 Alternate between impacting and rotating.
 Remove the Shaft with Starter Blade when the periphery part of the cup is resected from the bone.